justUmen/GameScript/README.md

     alias gamescript="wget -q -O - https://raw.githubusercontent.com/justUmen/GameScript/master/gamescript.sh | bash -s -- -l fr"

-This alias will launch gamescript always in french because of the "-l fr".
+This alias will launch gamescript always in french because of the `-l fr`.
 With an alias you just have to launch it with for example :

     gamescript -l fr bash